What is a CFO

 Know what your company is worth & how to improve it

-Plan, prepare for or manage a business transaction such as a sale, acquisition, ownership change
+Plan, prepare for or manage a business transaction such as a sale, merger, acquisition or ownership change

 Plan & complete a transaction with a strategic partner